febinjoshy-esp32-embeddedsystems/ESP32-MorseCode-Converter/README.md

 A wireless Morse code converter built with ESP32.
 The ESP32 hosts a local HTTP web server, allowing any device on the same Wi-Fi network to send text messages via a web interface.
 The message is converted to Morse code and displayed on an LCD, with optional audio beeps and LED visual effects.

 ## How it works
-1. **Web Server**: ESP32 runs an HTTP server and serves a simple HTML form at its local IP address.
+1. **Web Server**: ESP32 runs a HTTP server and serves a simple HTML form at its local IP address.
 2. **Input**: Users enter text on the webpage from a phone, laptop, or PC on the same Wi-Fi.
 3. **Conversion**: ESP32 converts the text to International Morse code.
 4. **Output**: The Morse code is shown on an I2C LCD, with synchronized buzzer tones and LED blinks for audio/visual feedback.